✓ Find the best offers on your Stays on 🏡 booking.com

 Backpacker tips for bus travel in Thailand:

-Thai Food is a very tricky subject if you are a vegetarian.
+One of best thing about backpacking Thailand is the amazing food.
+But Thai Food can be tricky if you are a vegetarian.
 You have to shell good amount of THB for pure vegetarian food unless you are ready to make some compromises.
 Can you eat the food cooked from the same kadhai they use to make shrimps (or chicken or fish for that matter)?

 If the answer is no, head to specialty Indian restaurants or vegan restaurants.
-Use https://www.happycow.net to locate the nearby Veg/ Vegan places to eat in Thailand.
+Use happycow.net to locate the nearby Veg/ Vegan places to eat in Thailand.

 Of all the fast food chains (McD, KFC etc.) only Subway is the one which serves veg. (only one sandwich, no variety sadly) rest of the fast food places don’t even bother.